Potty Training

 Later Starters

-Remember: These are averages and general patterns.
+Remember: These are averages.
 Your child is an individual, and their readiness matters more than matching these statistics.

 Common Challenges by Age